Do I Really Need an Air Purifier?

 About 8% of people have asthma, which means they have inflamed bronchial tubes, making them more susceptible to pollutants like pet dander, pollen, or dust mites.
 Frequent cleaning can help eliminate some of these pollutants, but many remain suspended in the air, and others get embedded in your carpets, furniture, and floors, which can become a real nuisance for asthmatics.

 Because most household air purifiers contain HEPA filters, they can capture a higher percentage of these pollutants, making it easier to breathe on a day-to-day basis.
-Some air purifiers also come with replaceable pre-filters to trap larger particles, alleviating the difficulty of breathing for people who are sensitive to pollutants.
+Some air purifiers also come with replaceable pre-filters to trap larger particles, alleviating breathing difficulty for people sensitive to pollutants.

 Eliminating harmful chemicals